TinosNitso/mpv-scripts/README.md

 `script=/sdcard/Android/media/is.xyz.mpv/`

-Then copy all scripts in to that exact folder.
-Then open a test MP4 to give mpv media read-permission.
-In Android-v11+ media-apps can't run scripts from outside the media folder.  aspeed.lua struggles primarily because Android apps are singletons who can't spawn children.
-I recommend cx-file-explorer for exploring & 920 for text-editing.
+Then copy all scripts in to that exact folder, in internal main storage. `sdcard` is internal, unlike SD card.
+Then use MPV file-picker to open an MP4 to give it media read-permission.
+In Android-v11+ media-apps can't run scripts from outside a media folder.  aspeed.lua struggles primarily because Android apps are singletons who can't spawn subprocesses.
+I recommend [cx-file-explorer](https://cxfileexplorerapk.net/) as explorer, & 920 for text-editing.

 ![alt text](https://github.com/TinosNitso/mpv-scripts/blob/main/SCREENSHOT.JPG)